The Case for Cardinality Lower Bounds: Discussion and Open Problems

-\sparagraph{\textsc{xBound+HLL}.} To test \xbound{} on the \mssales{} enterprise workload, we had to resort to approximation.
-Namely, instead of computing the \emph{actual} numbers, we approximated the distinct key count in the partitioned statistics with HyperLogLog~\cite{hll}.
-While the build phase becomes faster than computing the exact distinct counts, this compromises the strict theoretical guarantees.
-The resulting ``lower bounds'' hold only in an approximate sense.
-We would like to understand the guarantees of \textsc{xBound+HLL} in a future work: Can we quantify the error of these approximate lower bounds?
+\sparagraph{Probabilistic Lower Bounds.} To be able to run \xbound{} on large datasets, we had to resort to probabilistic lower bounds.
+This affected the $\ell_0$ statistics (computed at 99\% confidence) and multi-predicate support for heavy partitions.
+Notably, the inner-product reverse inequalities remained exact.
+An open question is understanding the joint guarantee when intersecting predicate-level Theta sketches for all heavy keys: while each key's degree is taken at 99\% confidence, the overall guarantee degrades as these operations are performed jointly across all heavy keys.

-\sparagraph{Data Updates.} Lower bounds have an intriguing property when it comes to updates.
-Namely, inserts (and appends) are supported by default, since a lower bound on $|A \Join B|$ also holds when $\Delta_A$ is appended to $A$.
-This contrasts with the struggle of upper bound estimators, such as \lpbound{}, where new data renders the previous degree norms immediately stale.
-Naturally, the challenge is how to incrementally maintain lower bounds on changing data.
-One key observation is the following: $|(A + \Delta_A) \Join B| = |A \Join B| + |\Delta_A \Join B|$, due to the fact that the join size is a dot product between two vectors.
-Consequently, we can take the \emph{previous} lower bound $|A \Join B|^{-}$, and only add the one for the newly-inserted data, $|\Delta_A \Join B|^{-}$.
-In practice, the deltas should be periodically merged to prevent storage and runtime overhead.
+\sparagraph{Data Updates.} Lower bounds have an intriguing property regarding updates: inserts are supported by default, since a lower bound on $|A \Join B|$ remains valid when $\Delta_A$ is appended to $A$, unlike upper bound estimators such as \lpbound{}, where new data immediately renders degree norms stale.
+For incremental maintenance, we observe that $|(A + \Delta_A) \Join B| = |A \Join B| + |\Delta_A \Join B|$, as the join size is an inner product.
+Thus, we can reuse the previous lower bound $|A \Join B|^{-}$ and add only $|\Delta_A \Join B|^{-}$ for the new data, periodically merging deltas to limit storage and runtime overhead.